Cheapest States for Certified Diabetes Educator in 2026

 States That Tend to Be Most Expensive

-On the other end of the spectrum, states like California, New York, Massachusetts, and Connecticut typically have higher tuition rates and licensing fees.
-The higher cost of living in these states further escalates the overall expenses associated with becoming a CDE.
-These states often host prestigious institutions which can demand higher fees for their programs.
+On the other hand, states like California, New York, Massachusetts, and Connecticut typically have higher tuition rates and licensing fees.
+These states also tend to have a higher cost of living, which can affect the overall expenses associated with becoming a CDE.

 What Drives Cost Differences?